No applications? We reveal the main obstacles that can stop prospective candidates in their tracks.

 Solution: Include a salary or salary range in your job ad and the location of the role.

-Problem 3: Candidates expect the process to be complicated/time intensive
+Problem: Candidates expect the process to be complicated/time intensive.

-Solution: Let candidates know that you will be communicating with them throughout the process and keep them informed, regardless of whether they are successful or not.
+Solution: Let candidates know you will communicate with them throughout the process and keep them informed regardless of whether they are successful or not.
+Additionally, posting a job ad on SEEK provides a seamless experience for candidates who have a SEEK Profile as they’re able to pre-populate application fields and documents from their SEEK Profile from any device including their mobile.